My Quiet Kitchen

 For the seitan wings:

-• Jackfruit - look for canned young jackfruit in brine NOT syrup.
+• jackfruit - look for canned young jackfruit in brine NOT syrup.
 It's important for the overall texture of the seitan, so I can't recommend a substitution without additional recipe testing.
-If you happen to live near a Trader Joe's, I recommend their jackfruit.
+If you happen to live near a Trader Joe's, I recommend theirs.

 • Frank's Red Hot Original - this is the classic hot sauce used for buffalo wings; Frank's is made from cayenne peppers and is available online and in most U.S. grocery stores as well as 19 other countries (wow).

-There are a few steps involved in making this recipe, but none of them are difficult, I promise!
-Just review these step-by-step photos, and then when you're following the recipe below everything will be easy breezy.
+Just review the step-by-step photos below, and then when you're following the recipe everything will be easy peasy.

-jackfruit on a towel, separated seeds to discard from the shredded parts.
+jackfruit on a towel, separating the seeds from the shredded, stringy parts.

 1. First, drain and rinse the jackfruit.
 Then place on a tea towel, and gather up the ends.
 Squeeze the jackfruit very well over the sink to remove as much brine as possible.
 Use your hands to remove the pieces that look like seeds (we'll discard those), and shred the rest of the jackfruit.